Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

-Figure \ref{fig:duty_cycle}.b), case of consecutive sampling, shows a similar pattern for the NO$_2$ sensor, but with a larger decrease in R$^2$ for large sampling intervals.
-Indeed, the R$^2$ is observed to remain almost constant for T$_{sen}{\leq}10$min, with values around 0.94.
-However, the worsening in this case is much greater than in the case of O$_3$, since at T$_{sen}{=}30$min the R$^2$ is reduced to 0.86, and at T$_{sen}{=}60$min to 0.75.
-Regarding to the number of samples taken every period, it is seen that one sample is not significantly enough, so this sampling setting works worse than the others for sampling intervals larger than 10 minutes.
-In addition, since NO$_2$ is a less smooth signal than O$_3$, with few samples per T$_{sen}$ interval, there is greater variability, which explains the higher confidence interval values for N$_s$=1.
-Finally, for the uniform sampling approach is the same for NO$_2$ as for O$_3$, where five to ten uniform samples over T$_{sen}$ obtain very good data quality.
+Figure~\ref{fig:duty_cycle}b shows a similar pattern for the NO$_2$ sensor, but with a larger decrease in R$^2$ for large sampling intervals.
+Indeed, the R$^2$ is observed to remain almost constant for $\mathrm{T_{sen}}{\leq}\,10\,\mathrm{min}$, with values around 0.94.
+However, the worsening in this case is much greater than in the case of O$_3$, since at $\mathrm{T_{sen}}{=}\,30\,\mathrm{min}$ the R$^2$ is reduced to 0.86, and at $\mathrm{T_{sen}}{=}\,60\,\mathrm{min}$ to 0.75.
+Regarding the number of samples taken every period, it is seen that one sample is not significant enough, so this sampling setting works worse than the others for sampling intervals larger than 10 min.
+In addition, since NO$_2$ is a less smooth signal than O$_3$, with few samples per $\mathrm{T_{sen}}$ interval, there is greater variability, which explains the higher confidence interval values for $\mathrm{N_{s}}{=}\,1$.
+Finally, for the uniform sampling approach, the same trend is observed for NO$_2$ as for O$_3$, where five to ten uniform samples over $\mathrm{T_{sen}}$ obtain very good data quality.